Tobotis/RunLengthEncoding/README.md

 # RunLengthEncoding

-Interactive Simulation of Imagecompression with Run-Length-Encoding
+Interactive Simulation of Image-Compression with Run-Length-Encoding